Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/chronology-and-record/historical-notes.md

 A brief Wikimedia-facing discussion in 2026 showed that the Unicode issue may reappear in practical public-platform contexts.

+No formal UTC submission arose from that discussion.

 No further action is anticipated in the near future from that discussion.

 The issue is no longer only about what happened.